Skip to content

 Panels

-Kùzu Explorer has 3 panels: (i) the Shell panel, (ii) the Schema panel, (iii) the Settings panel.
+Kùzu Explorer comes with the following panels, accessible on the top-right of the menu bar.
 You can refer to the corresponding cards below for more details.